 What Is SBC of Soil?

-The Bearing Capacity of Soil is the maximum load-carrying capacity of soil per unit area which the soil or rock can carry without yielding or displacement.
+The SBC of Soil is the maximum load-carrying capacity of soil per unit area which the soil or rock can carry without yielding or displacement.

 It is a very known fact that all structures whether they are buildings, dams, bridges, etc. are built on soils.
 The Foundation of each structure must require the transfer of its load on large areas of soil.